Elite-Programmers/getting-started/readme.txt

 A GUI tool used to connect and extract content from a GitHub Repository.

 -----------------------------------------------------------------------------------------------------------
-After installing the following software, kindly look into the following tutorial.
+After installing the above mentioned software, kindly look into the following tutorial.

 1. Git